coleygroup/sparrow/README.md

 A publically available version is available [here](https://github.com/ASKCOS).
 Members of the [MLPDS](https://mlpds.mit.edu/) Consortium have access to the most recent version of ASKCOS on GitLab.

 ## Requirements
 Currently requires ASKCOS to be downloaded in the directory.
-(TODO: allow ASKCOS to not be in directory if RouteGraph already defined with scores.)
+However, a quick tutorial on the optimization part is provided that does not require ASKCOS.
+A set of routes and reaction scores has already been calculated and saved.

 ## Running optimization workflow
 TODO: describe how to complete a run